Frequently Asked Questions | OPT Application | OPT Extension | OPT Reporting

 Please bring the following completed documents to the International Programs Office to apply for OPT Extension.

-- Check for $380 made payable to: Department of Homeland Security
+- Check for $380 made payable to: Department of Homeland Security.
+(A sample check is attached here and please DO NOT sign the back of the check)

 - 2 recent passport-style photos on white background.
 The photo must be 2x2 inches; the images must be 1 inch from the hair to the chin and 1 1/4 inch from eye height to the bottom of the photo.